AhmedIqbal3343/Movie-Recommender-System/README.md

 ---

-## 🏗️ Deployment on Streamlit Cloud
+## 🏗️🏗 *Deployment on Streamlit Cloud*
-This project is **deployed on Streamlit Cloud**, making it accessible online without installation.
-If running locally, ensure you have **internet access** to download the model and fetch posters.
+This project is deployed on Streamlit Cloud, making it accessible online without installation.
+You can check out the live project [here](https://movie-recommender-system-nh69oqdurztwzovrlwv7ep.streamlit.app/).

 ---